-We must distinguish deification by divine grace from auto-deification through techno-self-transformation.
-The understanding of theosis in classic Orthodox advocates a patient, arduous self-work of askesis, cutting back the self, rooting out the passions so that we hope our true self in Christ might flower forth as a divine gift, graciously coming to know the world as God knows it as we come to see him as he is and so resemble him.
-Auto-divinization, in contrast, is the impatient seizing of our divine inheritance before we are ready for its responsibility.
-Today's auto-divinizing technosapien uses our human intellectual capacities to split open nature, manipulate its inner parts to serve us as journeymen gods, elevating ourselves technologically beyond the merely human.
-Then, in a suicidal manner, this superman
+the case of deification--which assumes the patient, arduous self-work of askesis, cutting back the self, rooting out the passions so that we hope our true self in Christ might flower forth as a divine gift, graciously coming to know the world as God knows it as we come to see Him as He is and so resemble Him-auto-divinization, and transhumanism is a contemporary instance of this, is the impatient attempt at seizing our divine inheritance before we are ready for its responsibility.
+One uses all intellectual capacities to split open nature, to manipulate its inner parts to serve us as journeymen gods, elevating ourselves technologically beyond the merely human, and then in a suicidal manner to subsume creation so that all one sees in the cosmos is the idolatrous face of ourselves, like Narcissus tipping into the pool.
+It is for this reason that Sergii Bulgakov described mangodhood as Satanic, but Satanic precisely as it was both a deception of creation and a pantheistic divinization of the world creating a false Saviour God seen in all forms of modern humanism from Voltaire and Comte to Feuerbach, Nietzsche and Marx: